RillingDev/rilling.dev/source/_posts/creating-oscillators-with-javascript.md

 ## Dynamically Changing Audio Parameters

-Several of the parameters defined for the above nodes such as the `frequency` of an oscillator or the `gain` of the gain node can be changed dynamically while audio is playing.
+Several of the parameters defined for the above nodes such as the `frequency` of an oscillator or the `gain` of the gain node can be changed dynamically while the audio is playing.
 However, to do so, it is best to not directly change the corresponding property, but use the methods available for [`AudioParam`](https://developer.mozilla.org/en-US/docs/Web/API/AudioParam), the underlying interface.
 These allow for much more control on when and how the values change such as with [`AudioParam#setValueAtTime`](https://developer.mozilla.org/en-US/docs/Web/API/AudioParam/setValueAtTime).

 ## Additional Resources